– General Information –

 This is hardly anything that can be considered a scandal – however, Trueteller did suffer a scandalously bad badbeat against OtB_RedBarron.

 As one might predict, they got it all pre-flop.
 They agreed to run the board twice.
-For Trueteller’s demise, both flops had Kings on it.
+For Trueteller’s demise, both flops had a King on them.
 No help came for him on later streets, so despite being an 80% favorite, he lost both halves of the $160,000 pot.

 – Timofey Kuznetsov on Social Media –